aligent/serverless-aws-nodejs-service-template/README.md

   `npx nx affected -t <list-of-executors-separated-by-space-or-comma>`

 ## Notes:

+- The `tsconfig.base.json` file extends `@tsconfig/node20` and `@tsconfig/strictest` packages.
+Please note that there are settings which is not shown in that file but still applied.
+For more information on those settings, visit https://github.com/tsconfig/bases.

 - This template is package manager agnostic.
 To use other package manager, install them by enabling [corepack](https://pnpm.io/installation#using-corepack).